 The Company leases certain office space, data centers and equipment.
-The Company's leases have remaining terms of 1 to 12 years.
+The Company's leases have remaining terms of 1 to 11 years.
 Certain leases contain renewal options for varying periods, which are at the Company's sole discretion.
 For leases where the Company is reasonably certain to exercise a renewal option, such option periods have been included in the determination of the Company's ROU assets and lease liabilities.
 Certain leases require the Company to pay taxes, insurance, maintenance, and other operating expenses associated with the leased asset.
 Such amounts are not included in the measurement of the lease liability to the extent they are variable in nature.
 These variable lease costs are recognized as a variable lease expense when incurred.
 Certain leases include options to purchase the leased asset at the end of the lease term, which is assessed as a part of the Company's lease classification determination.
 The depreciable life of the ROU asset and leasehold improvements are limited by the expected lease term unless the Company is reasonably certain of a transfer of title or purchase option.

-At June 30, 2021 and 2020, the Company had operating lease assets of \$55,977 and \$63,948 and financing lease assets of \$188 and \$318, respectively.
-At June 30, 2021, total operating lease liabilities of \$60,828 were comprised of current operating lease liabilities of \$11,460 and noncurrent operating lease liabilities of \$49,368, and total financing lease liabilities of \$193 were comprised of current financing lease liabilities of \$10 and noncurrent financing lease liabilities of \$83.
-At June 30, 2020, total operating lease liabilities of \$68,309 were comprised of current operating lease liabilities of \$11,712 and noncurrent operating lease liabilities of \$56,597, and total financing lease liabilities of \$323 were comprised of current financing lease liabilities of \$208.
+At June 30, 2022, and 2021, the Company had operating lease assets of \$46,869 and \$55,977 and financing lease assets of \$65 and \$188, respectively.
+At June 30, 2022, total operating lease liabilities of \$51,452 were comprised of current operating lease liabilities of \$10,681 and noncurrent operating lease liabilities of \$40,771, and all of the financing lease liabilities of \$67 were current financing lease liabilities.
+At June 30, 2021, total operating lease liabilities of \$60,828 were comprised of current operating lease liabilities of \$11,460 and noncurrent operating lease liabilities of \$49,368, and total financing lease liabilities of \$193 were comprised of current financing lease liabilities of \$110 and noncurrent financing lease liabilities of \$83.

 Operating lease assets are included within other non-current assets and operating lease liabilities are included with accrued expenses (current portion) and other long-term liabilities (noncurrent portion) in the Company's consolidated balance sheet.
-Operating lease assets were recorded net of accumulated amortization of \$23,813 and \$13,719 as of June 30, 2021 and 2020.
+Operating lease assets were recorded net of accumulated amortization of \$31,006 and \$23,813 as of June 30, 2022, and 2021, respectively.
 Financing lease assets are included within property and equipment, net and financing lease liabilities are included within notes payable (current portion) and long-term debt (noncurrent portion) in the Company's consolidated balance sheet.
-Financing lease assets were recorded net of accumulated amortization of \$153 and \$38 as of June 30, 2021 and 2020.
+Financing lease assets were recorded net of accumulated amortization of \$255 and \$153 as of June 30, 2022, and 2021, respectively.

-Operating lease costs for the fiscal year ended June 30, 2021 and 2020 were \$14,676 and \$16,029, respectively.
-Financing lease costs for the fiscal year ended June 30, 2021 and 2020 were \$121 and \$41, respectively.
-Total operating and financing lease costs for the fiscal year ended June 30, 2021 and 2020 included variable lease costs of approximately \$3,831 and \$4,017, respectively.
+Operating lease costs for the fiscal years ended June 30, 2022, 2021, and 2020 were \$13,058, \$14,676, and \$16,029, respectively.
+Financing lease costs for the fiscal years ended June 30, 2022, 2021, and 2020 were \$105, \$121, and \$41, respectively.
+Total operating and financing lease costs for the fiscal years ended June 30, 2022, 2021, and 2020 included variable lease costs of approximately \$2,333, \$3,831, and \$4,017, respectively.
 Operating and financing lease expense are included within cost of services, research and development, and selling, general and administrative expense, dependent upon the nature and use of the ROU asset, in the Company's consolidated statement of income.

-For the fiscal year ended June 30, 2021 and 2020, operating cash flows for payments on operating leases were \$13,672 and \$14,348 and ROU assets obtained in exchange for operating lease liabilities were \$4,691 and \$4,212, respectively.
-Financing cash flows for payments on financing leases for the fiscal year ended June 30, 2021 and 2020 were \$117 and \$33, respectively.
+For the fiscal years ended June 30, 2022, 2021, and 2020, operating cash flows for payments on operating leases were \$13,082, \$13,672, and \$14,348, respectively, and ROU assets obtained in exchange for operating lease liabilities were \$2,407, \$4,691, and \$4,212, respectively.
+Financing cash flows for payments on financing leases for the fiscal years ended June 30, 2022, 2021, and 2020 were \$109, \$117, and \$33, respectively.